 In both languages, the name doesn’t sound very appealing, right?
 The vegetable looks funny and has a bitter flavor, which I think turn a lot of people off.
 I will share a few tips to reduce its bitterness in the next section.

 I admit I used to dislike it with a passion when I was a kid.
 My mom kept making it every week and explaining over and over again how healthy bitter melon was.
 In Vietnam, it is believed that bitter melon can help regulate blood sugar and detox liver.

 In Vietnamese cuisine, bitter melon is cooked with other ingredients to offset the bitterness.
-One of the most popular ways to cook this vegetable is stir-frying it with eggs and making stuffed bitter melon soup.
+Some of the most popular ways to cook this vegetable are stir-frying it with eggs and making stuffed bitter melon soup.

 I can’t say I’m a fan of bitter melon but when prepared properly, this bitter melon egg stir-fry is pretty tasty because the richness of eggs helps tone down the bitterness.
 The dish is light with soft scrambled eggs and crunchy bitter melon.

 How to Make Bitter Melon Less Bitter

 Another tip is to slice bitter melon thinly and then soak in a bowl of salted water to reduce the bitterness (or sprinkle salt over it then rinse).
 I saw this tip on a Vietnamese magazine and it really helps make the taste more palatable.